ImaneLamriui/User-Agent-Manipulation-with-Burp-Suite/README.md

-### Enhancing Web Security User-Agent Manipulation with Burp Suite
+### Enhancing Web Security 'User-Agent' Manipulation with Burp Suite
 In the context of __Burp Suite__, __'User-Agent'__ refers to an __HTTP header__ used to identify information about the browser or client making a web request.

 This header provides __details__ about the browser type, version, and, in some cases, the user's operating system.